Olical/conjure/README.md

  :hooks {:eval #(str "(time " % "\n)")}}
 ```

+You could put `:hooks` inside the `:dev` connection if you want but it depends on your particular use cases and project requirements.

+***Important!***
-You could put `:hooks` inside the `:dev` connection if you want but it depends on your use case and project.
-Take note of how I've added a newline into the code for the `:eval` hook, it prevents a fun issue where evaluating code with a line comment at the end removes your closing parenthesis!
+Take note of how I've added a newline to the code for the `:eval` hook.
+This prevents a fun issue where evaluating code with a line comment at the end removes your closing parenthesis!

 ```clojure
 (+ 10 20) ;; Hmm